EGO4D/docs/docs/intro.md

 slug: /
 ---

-:::note v1.1 Update + Form/Visualization Release
+:::note Forum/Visualization Release + v1.1 Update Pending
-Note the dataset was recently updated.
-Please visit [the updates section here](./data/updates.md) for details.
-Also note that the [Ego4D forum](https://discuss.ego4d-data.org/) and [visualization tool](./viz.md) are now available.
+Note that the [Ego4D forum](https://discuss.ego4d-data.org/) and [visualization tool](./viz.md) are now available.
+Also note that a dataset update is pending addressing a number of small annotation issues.
+Full details will be provided [here](./data/updates.md) and at the forum after the current challenge round locks on June 1.
 :::

 # Welcome To EGO4D!